-Pharmacy Research, Evaluation and Presentation Skills I (PHAR305) is the first of six (PHAR305, PHAR 306, PHAR405, PHAR406, PHAR505, PHAR506) courses designed to introduce the students to the detailed aspects of optimizing research design for clinical and basic research.
+Pharmacy Research, Evaluation and Presentation Skills I (PREP skills I) Credit Hours: 1 Pharmacy Research, Evaluation and Presentation Skills I (PHAR305) is the first of six (PHAR305, PHAR 306, PHAR405, PHAR406, PHAR505, PHAR506) courses designed to introduce the students to the detailed aspects of optimizing research design for clinical and basic research.
 The material presented builds on the content covered in previous non-pharmacy statistics and research design courses.
 Design strategies for varying types of health care-related research, as well as skills for critical evaluation of research studies and literature will be a primary focus.
 In addition, oral presentation and debating skills will be developed.